Tell us a bit about yourself.

 My recent project is with Gary Vandy, the same producer I worked with for my 10th album, “Loved One”.
 I’m excited to be working with him again on this 11th album.
 Vandy has had nothing but a lustrous career; his recording studio has produced eight Grammy awards, and more than 200 gold and platinum singles.
 As for this 11th album, I can’t quite give you the name or the release date yet…but, stay tuned for the big reveal soon.

 I’m also composing a classical march piece that an Imperial Royal Highness petitioned me to write in honor of their dynasty.
 I’m slated to play and record with United States-sponsored orchestras and philharmonic symphonies in 2019.
 It’s going to be an incredibly remarkable year and I feel the greatest happiness to light the world with music.

 What are you most excited for in 2019?

-I’m excited for all the opportunities I have coming up in the United States in February of 2019.
-Some of the best musicians and recording artists are based in the United States and I’m eager for the opportunity to work alongside of them.
+I’m excited about all the opportunities I have coming up in the United States in February of 2019.
+Some of the best musicians and recording artists are based in the United States and I’m eager for the opportunity to work alongside them.
 As a voting member of the Music Recording Academy, I am highly anticipating attending the Grammys.
-I can’t wait for awards night!
+I can’t wait for the awards night!